-This first appeared in The Havok Journal December 4, 2015 and has been updated.
-The topic discussed is just as relevent today.
+This first appeared in The Havok Journal on December 4, 2015, and has been updated.
+The topic discussed is just as relevant today.

 Another incident and the gun is once again the topic of political discussion.
 More dead and the idea is to blame a tool used instead of the people involved.
 There were pipe bombs according to the press, maybe we should make those illegal as well.